yeshsurya/plop/README.md

 # PLoP: Precise LoRA Placement for Efficient Finetuning of Large Models

 This project provides a simple script to compute alignment metrics for transformer models on various datasets.
-This the official PLoP code (paper: https://arxiv.org/abs/2506.20629).
+This the official code for "PLoP: Precise LoRA Placement for Efficient Finetuning of Large Models" (https://arxiv.org/abs/2506.20629).

 ## Usage